lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 4) End with a brief caveat noting that all recommendations require expert validation.
 ```

-### B) LLM Analysis — Clinical Data Summary
+### Step 2 — LLM Analysis: Clinical Data Summary

 Use an LLM to simulate the analytical reasoning of a healthcare analyst.

-#### Optional Extension Prompts
+Optional Extension Prompts:

 1. **Comparative Reasoning**